sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 Flow control libraries are also a very nice way to deal with asynchronous code.
 One I particularly like is [Async.js](https://github.com/caolan/async).

-Code using Async looks like this:
+Code using Async.js looks like this:

 ```javascript
 async.series([